apache/flink-web/community.md

 <b style="color:red">Please make sure you are subscribed to the mailing list you are posting to!</b> If you are not subscribed to the mailing list, your message will either be rejected (dev@ list) or you won't receive the response (user@ list).

+### How to subscribe to a mailing list

+Before you can post a message to a mailing list, you need to subscribe to the list first.

+1. Send an email without any contents or subject to subscribe-*listname*@flink.apache.org. (replace *listname* with dev, user, user-zh, ..)
+2. Wait till you receive an email with the subject "confirm subscribe to *listname*@flink.apache.org".
+Reply to that email, without editing the subject or including any contents
+3. Wait till you receive an email with the subject "WELCOME to *listname*@flink.apache.org".

+If you send us an email with a code snippet, make sure that:

+1. you do not link to files in external services as such files can change, get deleted or the link might break and thus make an archived email thread useless
+2. you paste text instead of screenshots of text
+3. you keep formatting when pasting code in order to keep the code readable
+4. there are enough import statements to avoid ambiguities

 ## Stack Overflow

 Committers are watching [Stack Overflow](http://stackoverflow.com/questions/tagged/apache-flink) for the [apache-flink](http://stackoverflow.com/questions/tagged/apache-flink) tag.